30 REASONS TO LOVE THE SEINE

-Here are my tour recommendations for you to enjoy the River Seine:
+Here are my cruise recommendations for you to enjoy the River Seine:

 Paris in Winter

 I recommend taking a tour in Paris.
-Here are some I’ve selected for you to consider.
+Here are some tours I’ve selected for you to consider.

 I’d love to receive any comments on this blog post.
 Please leave your response below.